elfpipe/amiga-qt6/README.md

 -

+Note : To run Qt6 apps on OS4.1, you need to copy the following files from the SDK to SYS:sobjs/

+libatomic.so
+libgcc.so
+libstdc++.so

 HOW TO BUILD A Qt6 PROJECT:

 cd into the directory containing the .pro file.
 Then do:

 > /qt5-amiga/bin/qmake
+>
 > make

 Transfer your files to the amiga and test.
 Good luck :).